Turn on more accessible mode

 Menu

-In older children : The symptoms are more specific to the urinary tract.
-They may have pain or a burning sensation when passing urine, increased frequency of urination, an urge to urinate even after emptying their bladders, lower abdominal pain and uncontrolled wetting.
+In older children, the symptoms are more specific to the urinary tract.
+They may have pain or a burning sensation on urination, increased frequency of urination, having the urge to urinate even after emptying their bladders, lower abdominal pain and uncontrolled wetting.
+Pain over the lower back and fever may suggest a more serious infection.

-Urinary Tract Infection (Child) - How to prevent?
+Urinary Tract Infection (Children) - How to prevent?

-Urinary Tract Infection (Child) - Preparing for surgery
+Urinary Tract Infection (Children) - Preparing for surgery

 The information provided is not intended as medical advice.
 Terms of use.
 Information provided by SingHealth